What I Really Mean When I Say ‘I’m Tired’

 Fatigue has been my biggest demon since being diagnosed in 2004.
 And, one of the most difficult things for me to explain to others is my level of fatigue.
 I know others relate to this miserable feeling, and I understand the frustration of telling someone you’re exhausted.
 I feel my friends and loved ones do their best to understand, but its not one of those things you can just easily explain.
 Most days when people ask how I feel, I want to just blurt out, “Oh I feel like I’ve been hit by a dump truck, have the worst hangover of my life, and have the flu.
 And all of those things are simultaneously fighting against each other, making my mind and body feel like a complete wreck”, but since that seems a little intense, I just simply reply with “I’m good, but I’m tired today.”

-I don’t expect others to understand
+I don’t expect others to understand my MS fatigue

 When I say I’m tired, no offense, but unless you have chronic fatigue, MS, or something along those lines, I don’t expect you to fully understand.
 I know others may feel like they can relate when I say I’m tired, but its not quite the same.
 The fatigue we deal with isn’t the same as being tired.
 And even to say I’m exhausted doesn’t do it justice.
 Like that quote said, my fatigue and exhaustion consumes me.
 It does weigh me down from the center of my being.
 The only thing I can think to relate it to is, it’s like I’m sinking in quicksand.
 The weight of it is pulling me down, and some days it’s all I can do to keep my head from going under.
 Every attempt to function properly is altered by the heaviness.
 Every move and every thought takes effort and the little bit of strength that I have left.

-Being weighed down
+Being weighed down by exhaustion